Richard Mille: Development

-Location

-Richard Mille is a Swiss brand based in the town of Les Breuleux, in the Canton of Jura.
-It operates within the Montres Valgine company.

 The Richard Mille Group

 The Richard Mille Group comprises the following companies: Horométrie SA (distribution), Guenat SA Montres Valgine (conception and assembly), ProArt (components), VMDH (decoration) and Cercle d'Art (publishing).

 In 2018, the Group employed 148 people.

 Guenat SA - Montres Valgine

 Dominique Guenat joined the Guenat SA - Montres Valgine (GMV) company in 1986 and took to the helm in 1991.
 In 1999, he teamed up with Richard Mille to create the “Richard Mille” watch brand.

 All Richard Mille watches are developed and produced in Switzerland by the Guenat SA - Montres Valgine (GMV) Manufacture in Les Breuleux.
 Design and development are carried out in the old 1950s building in Les Breuleux, which was renovated in 1972, while assembly and quality control are performed in a building built in 2007.

 ProArt

 Richard Mille watch cases and some movement components, such as baseplates, bridges, screws, and some wheels, are produced by ProArt, which belongs to the Richard Mille group.